 Article 23 imposes a duty on persons whose office or employment render them privy to the existence of an interception warrant, or the contents of an intercepted communication, to keep that knowledge secret.
-Article 23(4) creates an offence for breach of this duty, subject to certain defined defences described in Articles 23(5)-(7), and provides for punishment on conviction.
+Article 23(4) creates an offence for and provides for punishment on conviction.